Academic Job Search Toolkit

 - CV: Highlights your academic background, skills and accomplishments

 - Cover letter: Establishes your interest and credentials relative to the position

 - Statement of research: Shows how you plan to continue your academic research

 - Statement of teaching philosophy: Expresses who you are in the classroom

 - Recommendation letters: Reinforces your abilities from an outside perspective

 The Academic Job Search Handbook, available in the Career Services office, is an excellent — and well-regarded — resource on the academic job application process.

-You can also schedule a 30-minute individual appointment with Susanne Killian, associate director, graduate student career advising.
+You can also schedule a 30-minute individual appointment with Susanne Killian, senior associate director of graduate student career development.
 We are here to review your CV, cover letter, teaching philosophy statement or other documents as you prepare.